TimFranken/openkmi/README.md

-# pyKMI
+# pyRMI

-pyKMI serves as a wrapper around the WFS service that KMI offers to download the synoptic measurements.
+pyRMI serves as a wrapper around the WFS service that the Royal Meteorological Institute of Belgium (RMI) offers to download the synoptic measurements.

 This is not an official RMI package.